 Such data can also be leveraged within a recruitment campaign.
 For example, you might analyze the performance data of your existing workforce to identify the common features of your best-performing employees.
 This information can then be fed into the job requirements and assessment process to recruit more of what’s currently working well for the business.

 One of the biggest advantages of any HRMS module is compliance, and recruitment is no exception.
-Not least because the issue of complying with relevant legislations and regulations, i.e. staying a legal business, can become complex when requirements vary according to state, territory or country; especially for multinational, multi-site organizations.
-Failure to comply can result in sanctions, legal action or some other form of brand-damaging publicity for your company.
+Not least because the issue of complying with relevant legislation and regulations, i.e. staying a legal business, can become complex when requirements vary according to state, territory, or country; especially for multinational, multi-site organizations.
+Failure to comply can result in sanctions, legal action, or some other form of brand-damaging publicity for your company.